antodom/soft_uart/README.md

 1. **Project:** Autonomous sailboat A-Tirma (<http://velerorobot.blogspot.com.es>). **User**: División de Robótica y Oceanografía Computacional (<http://www.roc.siani.es>). **Description**: The library was a specific development for this project.
 The sailboat onboard system is based on an Arduino DUE, and we ran out of hardware serial ports for all the hardware we use on the boat.

+### 8. Feedback & Suggestions

+Please be free to send me any comment, doubt of use, or suggestion in relation to soft_uart.